 Typically, universities do not ask for specific A-level grades from their prospective candidates, although similar A-levels paired with good grades won’t harm an individual’s application.
 A-levels such as; business, economics, finance, accounting, communications and psychology won’t harm an applicant’s chance of admission.
 However, it is advised that students check with their universities and their chosen courses to understand what they need to obtain to get onto the course in terms of UCAS entry points and relevant A-levels.

-You can also see our Marketing personal statement examples; these will help you to gain an insight into what you need for your personal statement.
+You can also see our Marketing personal statement examples; these will help you to gain an insight into what you need for your personal statement (Learn more – Our personal statement editor helps students complete their statements to a university accepted level.

 What are my study options?

-Marketing works well paired with other subject areas, meaning many institutions will offer the chance to study it alongside the likes of; advertising, accounting, public relations, business and finance.
-Students should conduct research to understand the difference between the degree programmes before making a decision, as the content of the course may vary considerably depending on the module involved.
+Marketing works well paired with other subject areas, meaning many institutions will offer the chance to study a joint degree, alongside the likes of; advertising, accounting, public relations, business and finance, students should conduct research to understand the difference between the degree programmes before making a decision, as the content of the course may vary considerably depending on the module involved, which is why choosing the right university and course is important as students will be able to tailor their choices differently at each different institute.

 Studying a joint degree course offers the opportunity to explore deeper into two subject areas, and open up more career prospects in the future.